harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 | `/l/`                 | voiced           | **l**ight, fi**ll**                                                         |
 | `/ɹ̠/` (r but no tap) | voiced           | **r**un, ca**r**                                                            |

+Note that the English alphabet has fewer consonant letters than the English language has consonant sounds, so digraphs like `⟨ch⟩`, `⟨sh⟩`, `⟨th⟩`, and `⟨ng⟩` are used to extend the alphabet, though some letters and digraphs represent more than one consonant.
+- #xample The sound spelled `⟨th⟩` in "this" is a different consonant from the `⟨th⟩` sound in "thin".
+- #define A [Digraph](<https://en.wikipedia.org/wiki/Digraph_(orthography)>) is a pair of characters used to write either a single phoneme, or a sequence of phonemes that does not correspond to the normal values of the two characters combined.
+- ⟨wh⟩

 #### Affricates

 #define An [Affricate](https://en.wikipedia.org/wiki/Affricate) is a consonant that begins as a stop and releases as a fricative, generally with the same place of articulation.
 GA has two affricate phonemes :